315+ Telescopes Ranked

 Recommended Product Badge

-The Optical Tube Of Orion SkyQuest XT10
+The Optical Tube & Performance

-The SkyQuest XT10 is a 10” (251mm) f/5.1 Newtonian reflector with a focal length of 1270mm.
-This moderately fast focal ratio means that collimation is more challenging and the tolerances are lower, but, more importantly, it doesn’t perform as well with cheap eyepieces.
-A cheap 2″ wide-angle eyepiece, such as an Erfle or “SuperView” design, for instance, which works moderately well in an f/6 or longer telescope is not going to be sharp all the way to the edge of the field of view in the XT10.
-But if you’re looking at deep-sky objects for the first time, you might not notice the coma and astigmatism.
-You can always add a coma corrector and more expensive eyepieces later, when you’re more critical of the XT10’s performance as a whole.
-The XT10 has a 2″ single-speed Crayford focuser with a compression ring to fit 2″ eyepieces or the included adapter, which doesn’t have a compression ring but has T-threads to attach a camera.
+More importantly, the fast focal ratio also means that the telescope doesn’t perform very well with cheap eyepieces.
+For instance, a cheap 2″ wide-angle eyepiece, such as an Erfle or “SuperView” design, which works moderately well in f/6 or longer-focal-length telescopes, is not going to be sharp all the way to the edge of the field of view in the XT10.
+But the good thing is that if you’re looking at deep-sky objects for the first time, you might not notice such optical aberrations like coma and astigmatism that come with these less expensive eyepieces.

-Mount
+The Dobsonian Mount

-The XT10 uses Orion’s spring tensioning system to balance properly with heavy eyepieces even though its altitude bearings are small (we’ll get to this in a moment), which works reasonably well but doesn’t allow for adjusting the tension (ease of movement) in altitude.
+The XT10 uses Orion’s spring tensioning system to balance properly with heavy eyepieces even though its altitude bearings are small (I’ll get to this in a moment), which works reasonably well but doesn’t allow for adjusting the tension (ease of movement) in altitude.

 The bearing pads are made of Nylon instead of genuine Teflon and the laminate is just melamine rather than Formica or Ebony Star laminate.
 While this isn’t a problem with the smaller XTs, it leads to less-than-ideal motion, particularly at high power and in altitude.
 The scope’s tiny altitude bearings don’t aid this, either, as the massive 30-lb weight of the telescope’s tube pivots down on just a few square inches of area.